camicroscope/GSOC/README.md

 ## Accessibility Testing and Improvement

-**Overview:** This project aims to improve the accessibility of caMicroscope's user interactions and add automatic testing as possible to ensure that further changes continue to uphold accessibile usability.
+**Overview:** This project aims to improve the accessibility of caMicroscope's user interactions (focus on Slides and annotation module and administration.
+There are some limitations for the accessibility of the slide viewer) and add automatic testing as possible to ensure that further changes continue to uphold accessible usability.
 This would include integration of automatic testing tools (such as Axe, Pa11y, or Google Lighthouse) and compliance with the Web Content Accessibility Guidelines (WCAG) international standard.

 **Project Requirements:**
- * Automatic reports for caMicroscope app pages and documenation pages according to some exsting accessibility standard
+ * Automatic reports for caMicroscope app pages and documentation pages according to some existing accessibility standard
  * Changes which lead to a meaningful improvement in these reports' results
  * Revision of user documentation with respect to accessibility and any changes made